Wearing the colour for more than 50 years globally, you could say that for Sprite - it’s pretty easy being green.

 The new packaging hit the market the following year.
 The Coca-Cola Bottler magazine described it as “a study in contrasting shades of green,” and predicted the designs would “lift Sprite right out of the crowd like never before.”

 And that they did.
-Sprite is now our second-largest brand globally and is even the top sparkling beverage brand in China.
+Sprite is now our second-largest brand globally and in 2019 joined our family of No Sugar drinks in Australia.